May 26, 2021

 What Is Product Market Fit?

 Among other considerations, this means that there needs to be a clear connection between what a product claims to do and how it will benefit users.
 After all, if you aren’t solving a real problem, then there isn’t any market potential for your product.
-Patrick Campbell, CEO of Profitwell, a financial reporting SaaS company, points out some of the serious ramifications of failing to achieve product market fit: “Having a misaligned product-market fit will affect your business model and means your advertising, marketing, rate of growth, and churn rates will take a hit.”
+Patrick Campbell, CEO of Profitwell, a financial reporting SaaS company, points out some of the serious ramifications of failing to achieve product/market fit: “Having a misaligned product/market fit will affect your business model and means your advertising, marketing, rate of growth, and churn rates will take a hit.”

 Clearly, understanding whether or not there is a real market for your product is critical.
-This article will discuss how to find the market potential and evaluate the target market share for your product to ensure that you’ve nailed product market fit.
+This article will discuss how to find the market potential and evaluate the target market share for your product to ensure that you’ve nailed product/market fit.

 Understanding Your Product’s Market Potential

 It’s tempting to think that once you’ve come up with your product idea, the hardest part is over, when in fact, the hard work is only beginning.
 According to the Pragmatic Institute, “Creating a product is just the first step in a long, complex equation.
 The world must be ready for your product, and people must understand how your product solves their problem.”
+As important as your first sales can be, understanding why buyers buy and why users use your product is critical to the ongoing development of your product.
+Understanding this is your most important competitive advantage.

 With that in mind, let’s look at the steps that will help you uncover your product’s market potential.